 Apart from their physical traits, there are actions of cold-weather tolerant chicken breeds do.
 It is to help them endure the extremely icy weather even though they are naturally winter-weather tolerant.
 They do these several practices to keep themselves warm.

 One example is that they naturally tuck and bend their feet and legs underneath to provide additional warmth.

 During the nighttime, cold-hardy breed chickens tend to sit side by side.
-Through this, they are able to provide heat to each other that helps them stay warm.
-Hence, proving that having numerous chickens in the henhouse during winter weather is essential.
+Through this, they are able to provide heat to each other which helps them stay warm.
+Hence, proves that having numerous chickens in the henhouse during winter weather is essential.

 We now know that most of the cold weather chicken breeds are dual purposes.
 A great number of chicken breeds we have talked about are excellent at laying eggs despite the cold weather.
 These cold-hardy chicken breeds have massive feathers on their wings, small comb, sturdy bodies, and featherless legs.